THISISDINOSAUR/Anatomy/README.md

 Due to request smoothing, if a request takes a long time, it will block all other requests.
 There should be some kind of timeout on this.

 - Investigate stalling requests
-Sometimes requests take a long time, should investigate why
+Sometimes requests take a long time, should investigate why.

-- Update parameter sliders when setting a preset
+This only happens locally, so may be DrRacket related

 - Refactor rendering to be more generic
 Currently uses a hard coded 'initial position'